oleksandr-andrushchenko/ExamMeApi/README.md

 # Local deployment

 * https://github.com/oleksandr-andrushchenko/ExamMeLocal
-* If you like it - give me a star!
+* If you like it - give me a star, thank you